 At some point, most people will take some form of knowledge and skills training so they can quickly acquire the skills they need, whether for work, for family or for fun.
 If you’re in the training business, you know that all of these students will share a common goal: They want to learn a skill they can put to use effectively, as soon as possible.
 Training differs vastly from a traditional course of study, as participants and students expect to see improvements in their abilities almost immediately after a training session.
 A client in a physical fitness program, a student in a sales training course, or a participant in a Yoga program will discontinue their attendance if they do not see progress.

 Questionnaires are an indispensable tool for training professionals, especially when you use them with models for assessing training effectiveness.
 You can apply the feedback you gather through surveys to evaluate training programs, course offerings and instructors; target specific skills development for individuals or groups; and plan focused training for any field or area of instruction.

 Use surveys to explore what training to offer, the effectiveness of the training you’re delivering, and whether students feel they are acquiring the skills they desire.

-Take a snapshot of a student’s understanding and skill level before and after training.
+Take a snapshot of a student’s understanding and skill level before and after training with a pre-training survey and post-training survey.
 Survey students when they begin course or program, and give them the same survey at the end to show improvement.

 Poll individuals at the outset of a longer training program to baseline where they are in relation to their goals.
 Chart their progress: Throughout training, ask students to assess their progress.
 Deliver your survey on mobile devices in the training environment for near real-time feedback or on social media to broadcast their achievements to their network.